euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 ``java.lang.ref.WeakReference``.
 It stores all Jython weak references pointing to it in a static, weak-referencing map.
 This is needed to process potential callbacks when the reference is cleared.
-Once created, a ``GlobalRef`` is tied to its referent, kept alive by it and is reused throughout the referent's life-time.
+Once created, a ``GlobalRef`` is tied to its referent, kept alive by it and is reused throughout the referent's lifetime.
 Finally, ``AbstractReference``-subclasses refer to the ``GlobalRef`` corresponding to their actual referent.